CwistSilver/DynuSharp/README.md

 ```
 This code snippet highlights how DynuSharp makes it straightforward to interact with Dynu's API, streamlining the process of managing DNS records with ease and efficiency.

+# DynuSharp.HttpTest Example
+For a practical demonstration of **'DynuSharp'** in action, check out the [DynuSharp.HttpTest console application](https://github.com/CwistSilver/DynuSharp.HttpTest).
+This companion project serves as both a testing framework and an example implementation, showcasing how to integrate and validate connectivity with Dynu API endpoints.
+Whether you're new to **'DynuSharp'** or looking for advanced usage examples, **'DynuSharp.HttpTest'** provides valuable insights into the library's capabilities.

 ## Contributing
 Contributions to **'DynuSharp'** are welcome.
 Follow these steps to contribute: